flipperdevices/flipperzero-firmware/README.md

   - Also a well designed menu structure.
 I adapted it to the TFT GUI because it worked perfectly
 - [Bodmer](https://github.com/Bodmer) for a comprehensive TFT touch screen library [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI)

-# For Sale Soon
+# For Sale Now
-ask your parents
+You can buy the ESP32 Marauder using [this link](https://www.tindie.com/products/justcallmekoko/esp32-marauder/)